 “Unlike so many Broadway and regional productions that alter the sound of classic shows with reduced or synthesized orchestral parts, the 37 members of the Lyric Opera Orchestra, under the fine baton of conductor James Lowe, gloriously play Robert Russell Bennett's full original orchestrations for "Oklahoma!"
 Just experiencing the vibrancy of a full string section filling out a lush Rodgers waltz tune like "Out of My Dreams" is something to truly cherish.”
 Scott Morgan, Chicago Daily Herald, May 7, 2013 - 'Oklahoma!' at the Lyric Opera of Chicago

-At Houston Grand Opera, he conducted the world premiere production and subsequent revival of The Little Prince, an opera by Academy Award-winning composer Rachel Portman.
+At Houston Grand Opera he conducted the world premiere production and subsequent revival of The Little Prince, an opera by Academy Award-winning composer Rachel Portman.
 At HGO he has also led Carmen, Le nozze di Figaro, Die Entführung aus dem Serail, Jake Heggie’s The End of the Affair (world premiere production), as well as the HGO Studio production of Copland’s The Tender Land.
-Mr. Lowe made his Pittsburgh Opera Center debut with Jonathan Dove’s Flight and he led Sweeney Todd at Wolf Trap Opera.
-He conducted Mark Adamo’s Little Women at Lyric Opera Cleveland in a production directed by the composer and he has been seen at the Houston Symphony, American Composers Orchestra, and Dayton Opera.
+Mr. Lowe made his Pittsburgh Opera Center debut with Jonathan Dove’s Flight, and he led Sweeney Todd at Wolf Trap Opera.
+He conducted Mark Adamo’s Little Women at Lyric Opera Cleveland in a production directed by the composer, and he has led the Houston Symphony, American Composers Orchestra, and Dayton Opera.